 The suppliers website remembers who your visitor was, and if he returns to buy at a later date you'll still get your percentage.
 It's much like a finders fee.

-Affiliate links can be banner links Like the West Marine one below.
+Affiliate links can be banner links like this one by West Marine...

 Clinking on this banner will take your visitor to the West Marine site where he can browse around or search for a particular product.
 Go on, try it...